Veterans' Rights Externship

 No prerequisites or co-requisites.

-NYLAG’s Veterans Practice has focused its efforts on addressing two potential causes of these alarming trends; eligibility issues related to discharge status and lack of representation in the disability claims process.
+The Veterans' Rights Externship introduces students to the challenges faced by military veterans in accessing federal benefits.
+NYLAG’s Veterans Practice has focused its efforts on addressing two areas: eligibility issues related to discharge status and lack of representation in the disability claims process.
 Students will work closely with NYLAG attorneys to effectively and compassionately advocate for veteran clients as they navigate the discharge upgrade and VA disability benefit processes.
-Emphasis will be placed on the impact mental health conditions, racial and sexual orientation discrimination, and bias have on the military justice system and the pervasive inequities faced by veterans as a result.

 Course Description